Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 \end{enumerate} \end{prop}

 The main consideration driving the proof is as follows: by the simple form of $L'$, we can always locate the directions in which $\Re(L)$ is decreasing at a point $w \in \C$ by looking at a particular sum of angles formed by $w$ and the points $\be^{-1}, 0, \de,$ and $1$.
 We can use this to create a contour $\mathcal{C}_w$ which is the union of a linear piece and a circular arc, along which the behaviour of $L'$ can be controlled by simple geometric arguments.

-Throughout the proof, all contours will be parametrized by arc length, and the constants $c_i$ are all universal but may change from line to line.
+Throughout the proof, all contours will be parametrized by arc length.